 - Perpendicular from the Centre to a Chord

-- Theorem: The Perpendicular from the Centre of a Circle to a Chord Bisects the Chord.
+- Theorem: a Perpendicular Drawn from the Centre of a Circle on Its Chord Bisects the Chord.

 - Converse: The Line Joining the Centre of the Circle and the Midpoint of a Chord is Perpendicular to the Chord.